-Turtle Beach is one of, if not the most, recognizable names in the of video game audio.
+Turtle Beach is one of, if not the most, recognizable names in the video game audio.
 Their headphones can be seen across the headers of professional players and enthusiasts alike.

 However, those who are looking for a superb overall listening experience will be sorely disappointed.
 This pair of headphones, while excellent for gaming in features, does not meet the standard set by other headphone manufacturers.